 Through our alliances, we reach hundreds of millions of people in 150+ countries.
 Learn more about how powerful partnerships make for powerful results.

 The definition of the term ‘task force’ is a group specifically organized to solve a task.
-Originally called The Task Force for Child Survival, we were specifically brought together in 1984 to solve one problem: improve childhood immunization rates in developing countries.
+Originally called The Task Force for Child Survival, we were specifically brought together in 1984 to solve one task: improving childhood immunization rates in developing countries.
 To achieve this, we brought together the world’s leading health and development agencies, and within six years, this group raised immunization rates from 20 to 80 percent.
 Due to the success of solving this ‘task,’ over time, we have been specifically sought out to solve certain global health tasks.
 We altered our name to The Task Force for Global Health in order to encompass the breadth of tasks that we address.

-Dr. William H. Foege is the inspiration behind the work we do.
-An epidemiologist by training, he was one of the architects of the successful smallpox eradication effort in the 1970s, which is still the only disease to be eradicated in humanity) in the 1970s.
+William H. Foege, MD, MPH, is the inspiration behind the work we do.
+An epidemiologist by training, he was one of the architects of the successful smallpox eradication effort in the 1970s, which is still the only disease to be eradicated in humanity.
 In 2012, he was awarded the Presidential Medal of Freedom by President Barack Obama.

 Header photo caption: A group of Task Force staff show their joy outside of our headquarters in Decatur, GA.